anasm266/glint/README.md

 1. `cargo tauri dev` launches a translucent always-on-top window in the chosen corner of the primary monitor with the Win11 acrylic surface.
 2. Tray icon shows up; `Quit` exits cleanly; `Settings…` opens settings window.
-3. Toggling `Connect Codex` writes the five hook entries into `~/.codex/config.toml`, preserves user content, and disconnect removes them cleanly.
+3. Toggling **Connect Codex** / **Connect Cursor** writes managed hook entries (with backup); disconnect removes only `overlay_managed` entries.
-4. With Codex Desktop running and a fresh prompt, a session row appears within about a second of the first hook firing.
+4. With Codex or Cursor running and a fresh prompt, a session dot appears within about a second of the first hook firing.
-5. As Codex works, the primary line updates (`Editing X`, `Running: Y`) and elapsed time ticks; the hover card shows activity lines when tools run.
+5. As the agent works, the primary line updates (`Editing X`, `Running: Y`) and elapsed time ticks; the hover card shows activity lines when tools run.
-6. On `Stop`, the row shows Done styling with diff scope when available; the hover card lists touched files or an assistant summary.
+6. On `Stop`, the row shows Done styling with diff scope when available; the hover card lists touched files or an assistant summary (Codex) or status-based Done copy (Cursor).
-7. **Open Codex** / **Dismiss** in the hover card focus Codex or acknowledge Done; acknowledged sessions drop off the fleet after the delay.
+7. **Open Codex** / **Open Cursor** / **Dismiss** in the hover card focus the agent or acknowledge Done; acknowledged sessions drop off the fleet after the delay.
-8. Killing `overlay-app.exe` mid-session does not interfere with Codex (hook calls time out in 200ms, agent continues).
+8. Killing `overlay-app.exe` mid-session does not block the agent (hook POST times out in 200ms).
 9. Single-instance lock prevents a second copy from launching.

 ## Out of scope for v0.1 (still)